So, you want the best screen capture apps for Chrome OS so you can record your screen easily (and for free).

 Or if you’re recording a gameplay video for a YouTube Let’s Play, you may want to capture the recording and export it to YouTube using the exporter function.

 Whatever you’re recording, adjust the settings to your liking.
 If you don’t know what you’re doing, search for help online, or just leave it as default.

 Step 4: Export or save your recordings

-Opentest is a decent screen recorder that allows you to share your screen via URL.
+- Opentest is a very decent screen capture for Chrome OS that allows you to share your display via URL.
 So it’s basically like Google Hangouts or Skype, where you can share your screen with someone else.
-It has the ability to record your front webcam, screen, or tab only.
+It has the ability to capture video your front webcam, display, or tab only.
 The good part is that it’s 100% free- you can record unlimited video and export it anywhere as you’d like.
-I Just found that the quality wasn’t as good as Screencastify.
-Give it a try if you need a free screen recorder for your Chromebook.
+I just found that the quality wasn’t as good as Screencastify.
+Give it a try if you need a free screen recorder for Chrome OS.
 If this is what you’re looking for, check out and download Opentest.

-- Viewedit is another screen recorder that can record and share your screen simultaneously.
+- Viewedit is another Chrome screen capture app that can record and share your display simultaneously.
 It’s mainly used for real-time communication, such as tutoring, presenting, or conferences.
-Although it can record video and save it, I found that it’s geared towards sharing video with others in a live session.
+Although it can record video and save it, I found that it’s geared towards sharing videos with others in a live session.
 It’s basically like Skype or Google Hangouts, just like Opentest.
-The best part is that if you’re looking for a screen sharing app for your Chromebook, Viewedit is a good choice.
+The best part is that if you’re looking for a desktop sharing app for your Chromebook, Viewedit is a good choice.
 You can even share your screen and webcam at the same time, which is a cool feature.
 It’s also 100% free to use as well.
 Check out Viewedit.